forta-network/starter-kits/scam-detector-py/README.md

 The Scam Detector bot combines past alerts under a common address from a variety of underlying base bots to emit a high precision label on EOAs and contract addresses.

-The Scam Detector bot has four handlers that process alerts differently:
+The Scam Detector bot has three handlers that process alerts differently:
 1. Passthrough - this handler normalizes the alert information from the base bot and emits an label with minimal processing.
-2. Combination - this handler consumes a set of alerts and then applies rules to determine to emit an label.
-E.g. ice phishing + tornado cash funding -> ice phishing alert
-3. ML - this handler works similar to the combination handler, but utilizes a supervised machine learning model instead of a manually authored heuristic.
+2. ML - utilizes a supervised machine learning model taking number of specific alerts observed for a given EOA as input and predicts whether an EOA is a scammer
-4. Propagation - this handler propagates labels from another label.
+3. Propagation - this handler propagates labels from another label.
 E.g. a scammer was identified deployed an social engineering ice phishing contract.
 A similar contract bot identified a new scammer account deloying a similar contract.

 In addition, the scam detector can consume manual information from the Forta community to identify scammers.